Article I – Organization

 Section 4 Vice President – The vice president shall perform all duties incident to the office and have such other powers as shall be assigned by the president of the Board.
 Further, in the absence of the president or in the event of their inability or refusal to act, the vice president shall perform the duties of the president and when so acting, shall have all the powers of and be subject to all the restrictions upon the president.

 Section 5 Secretary – The secretary shall perform all duties incident to the office and have such other powers as from time to time be assigned by the president of the Board.
 With the approval of the Board, the secretary may delegate specific duties to other persons for the effective conduct of the affairs of ISA.

-Section 6 Treasurer – The treasurer shall perform all duties incident to the office to include, but not limited to, the charge and custody of all funds and securities of ISA; the supervision of the receipt and disbursement thereof, an annual audit or account review; and such other duties as may be assigned by the president of the Board.
+Section 6 Treasurer – The treasurer shall perform all duties incident to the office to include, but not limited to, the charge and custody of all funds and securities of ISA; the supervision of the receipt and disbursement thereof, an annual or biannual audit or account review; and such other duties as may be assigned by the president of the Board.
 With the approval of the Board, the treasurer may delegate specific duties to other persons for the effective conduct of the affairs of ISA.

 Section 7 Executive Committee – The Executive Committee shall consist of the officers elected by the Board.

 Section 8 Executive Director – The Board may appoint an Executive Director for ISA who will attend all meetings of the Board in a non-voting capacity, and not be considered an officer of ISA.
 If appointed, the Executive Director shall manage and administer the business affairs of ISA under the direction of the Board and in compliance with the policies, budgets, procedures and direction set by the Board.